gcheng314/AMP-Prediction/README.md

 [Additionally]
-find_knowns.py filters the true positive AMPs from a raw proteome downloaded from Uniprot via known families find_unknowns.py filters the unknowns/uncharacterized proteins from a raw proteome downloaded from Uniprot
+find_knowns.py filters the true positive AMPs from a raw proteome downloaded from Uniprot via known families find_unknowns.py filters the unknowns/uncharacterized proteins from a raw proteome downloaded from Uniprot Both these scripts will output a text file in fasta format